 Anesthesiologists provide anesthesia services in several locations throughout the hospital and provide support to almost every other specialty.
-In addition to working in the operating room, anesthesiologists respond to code blues, perform emergency airway management and line placements and provide inpatient and outpatient pain consultation.
-Anesthesiologists provide care in locations such as the gastroenterology suite, the pulmonary clinic, labor and delivery, the interventional cardiology lab, the pediatric sedation unit, the emergency room, the trauma bay, radiation oncology, and the MRI and CT scanners.
+In addition to working in the operating room, anesthesiologists respond to code blues, perform emergency airway management and line placements, and provide inpatient and outpatient pain consultation.
+Anesthesiologists provide care in locations such as the pain clinic, gastroenterology suite, pulmonary clinic, labor and delivery, interventional cardiology lab, pediatric sedation unit, emergency room, trauma bay, radiation oncology, stone center, and MRI and CT scanners.

 How is Anesthesia training important to being a military physician?

 USU is one of the only medical schools that requires an anesthesia clerkship for graduation.
 This is because after graduation many graduates will find themselves in austere locations where they may be the only physician available to aid a sick or critically injured patient.
 All USU graduates must be competent in emergency medical skills commonly performed by anesthesiologists such as airway management, obtaining intravenous access, and fluid resuscitation.
 Possessing the skills learned in the anesthesia clerkship will enable all USU graduates to stabilize patients in austere environments and evacuate them to higher levels of care.
 In addition, as a military physician assigned to military medical units you will likely educate soldiers and non-commissioned officers on skills such as basic airway management and obtaining intravenous access.
 Finally, given the small size of operational medicine units, as a military physician, you may need to assist an anesthesia provider with a difficult airway or massive resuscitation.
 The skills that you learn on your anesthesia clerkship will enable you to meet these demands regardless of your specialty and subspecialty training following graduation.